 Delos is a UNESCO World Heritage Site.
 The sprawling grounds are free to explore, but nobody is allowed on the island after 3PM when the last boat leaves.
 Delos is closed to visitors on Mondays.

-Fact: The island group called the Cyclades, are comprised of roughly 220 islands, is home to Delos.
+Fact: The island group called the Cyclades is home to Delos and nearly 220 other islands.
 Other major islands in this group include Mykonos and Santorini.

 Check out our other posts about Greece: